Skip to main content

 Restore Recent Deletions

-UNDELETE MAX 50 Account
+UNDELETE Account

 WHERE IsDeleted = true